HomeOnMars/projektoOmnijo/rakontoj/Cx1_LaPerditaPrincino.md

-*She’s so graceful,* the King thinks, carefully averting her attention from the subtle marking on the cupboard—the one marking the glasses reserved only for *“special occasions”* like this one.
+*She’s so graceful,* the King thinks, carefully averting her attention from the subtle marking on the cupboard — the one marking the glasses reserved only for *“special occasions”* like this one.
 Every motion of hers calls Anna to mind.
 Nineteen years have passed, but he still remembers her as if it were yesterday: